 Appropriately Uses Anti-Psychotic Medication

-This is the percent of patients who were given antipsychotic medications.
-While antipsychotic medications may be vital to many patients, it is important to make sure these drugs are being used only where medically required.
-In limited situations, high levels of antipsychotic drug use may suggest a facility is using these drugs to subdue residents.
+This figure gauges the percentage of long-term patients receiving antipsychotic medications.
+While antipsychotic medications serve an important medical purpose, it is important to make sure these drugs are being used only where medically required.
+In some situations, high levels of antipsychotic drug use may indicate a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication